MGCodesandStats/hotel-modelling/README files/regression_neural_network.md

 24036/24036 [==============================] - 0s 11us/sample - loss: 0.0093 - mse: 0.0093 - mae: 0.0717 - val_loss: 0.0100 - val_mse: 0.0100 - val_mae: 0.0730
 ```

-Here, we can see that keras is calculating both the training loss and validation loss, i.e. the deviation between the predicted y and actual y as measured by the mean squared error.
+Here, we can see that both the training loss and validation loss is being calculated, i.e. the deviation between the predicted y and actual y as measured by the mean squared error.

-As you can see, we have specified 30 epochs for our model.
+30 epochs have been specified for our model.
 This means that we are essentially training our model over 30 forward and backward passes, with the expectation that our loss will decrease with each epoch, meaning that our model is predicting the value of y more accurately as we continue to train the model.

 Let’s see what this looks like when we plot our respective losses: